Unity-Technologies/Graphics/Packages/com.unity.render-pipelines.universal/Documentation~/features/rendering-debugger.md

 ### <a name="frame-stats"></a>Frame Stats

 The Frame Stats section displays the average, minimum, and maximum value of each property.
-HDRP calculates each Frame Stat value over the 30 most recent frames.
+URP calculates each Frame Stat value over the 30 most recent frames.

 | **Property**                 | **Description**                                              |
 | ---------------------------- | ------------------------------------------------------------ |